Spring gardening tips: from our garden to yours

-As the weather gets warmer and summer is in our sights, many gardeners will be busy sowing seeds and preparing their flower borders.
+As the weather gets warmer and the days get longer, many gardeners will be busy sowing seeds and preparing their flower borders and vegetable patches.

-Late May is a good time to prepare your beds by removing any weeds and digging and raking the soil to create a fine tilth, which means it's level and ready to sow seeds.
-Daffodils and other spring bulbs will be dying back now, so you may want to lift and divide crowded clumps for an even spread next year.
+Late May is a good time to prepare your beds by removing weeds and digging and raking the soil to create a fine tilth.
+As daffodils and other spring bulbs die back you can start dividing crowded clumps to help spread them out next year.

-Rising temperatures also accelerate growth in borders and vegetable beds, so it's important to keep on top of weeds with regular hoeing.
-During dry spells, water plants once a day.
+Rising temperatures accelerate growth in borders and vegetable beds, so it's important to keep on top of weeds with regular hoeing.
+During dry spells you should water plants at the beginning and end of the day.
 This is especially important for young and recently transplanted plants that won't have developed root systems.
 Now is also a good time to install a water butt.

 Even if you have a small garden you can create an eye-catching display of spring blossom.
 The key to success is choosing the right trees or shrubs for the space you’ve got.
 Unless you’re planting your tree during the dormant season between November and March, it’s best to buy container-grown plants.